 Further Examples of Compound Sentences

-Sometimes the coordinate clauses in a compound sentence may not be connected by a coordinating conjunction.
+Sometimes, a coordinating conjunction may not connect the coordinate clauses in a compound sentence.
 In this case, each clause is just followed by a comma.

 When to Form a Compound Sentence?